reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - If you don't do above, issues will be closed immediately

 ## Tested on
-- CrDroid ROM Android 10
+- Android 10 CrDroid ROM
-- DotOS ROM Android 11
+- Android 11 DotOS ROM
-- AncientOS ROM Android 12
+- Android 12 AncientOS ROM
-- Nusantara ROM Android 12.1
+- Android 12.1 Nusantara ROM
+- Android 13 AOSP ROM

 ## Credits and contributors
 - https://t.me/viperatmos